-21) Points for both titles will be awarded at each Event according to the following scale:
+21) Points for both titles will be awarded at each Event according to the following scale :

-1st 10 points 8 points 2nd 3rd 6 points 4th 5 points 5th 4 points 3 points 6th 7th 2 points 8th 1 point
+10 points 1st 2nd : 8 points 3rd 6 points 5 points 4th 5th 4 points 3 points 6th 7th 2 points 1 point 8th

-- 22) If a race is stopped under Articles 160 and 161, and cannot be restarted, no points will be awarded in case A, half points will be awarded in case B and full points will be awarded in case C. - 23) The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.
+- 22) If a race is suspended under Article 150, and cannot be resumed, no points will be awarded if the leader has completed less than two laps, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed more than 75% of the original race distance. - 23) The drivers finishing first, second and third in the Championship must be present at the annual FIA Prize Giving ceremony.